vitoriabarros132/xai-implementation/README.md

 ![Network configuration](images/configuracao.png)

-## Explainable AI (XAI)
+## Explainable AI (XAI) & Quantitative Evaluation

-To ensure the transparency of the "black-box" model, two explainability techniques were implemented, both adjusted to respect the training segmentation:
+To ensure the transparency of the "black-box" model, three explainability techniques were implemented, both qualitatively and quantitatively:

+### Qualitative Explainers

-1. Grad-CAM++ (Gradient-weighted Class Activation Mapping ++):
+1. **Grad-CAM++ (Gradient-weighted Class Activation Mapping ++):**
-    * Visualization of heatmaps based on the 1st, 2nd, and 3rd order gradients of the last convolutional layer.
+    * Visualization of heatmaps based on the 1st, 2nd, and 3rd order gradients of the last convolutional layer (`top_activation`).
     * Allows for precisely identifying the spatial region that most activated the neurons for the predicted class.

-2. LIME (Local Interpretable Model-agnostic Explanations):
+2. **LIME (Local Interpretable Model-agnostic Explanations):**
     * Generation of local explanations through image perturbations and superpixel segmentation.
-    * Configured to display areas of confirmation (that support the decision) and areas of contradiction.
+    * Configured with multiple visualization options: side-by-side comparison, confirmation/contradiction areas, and black-background isolation.
     * Robust integration with the segmentation step to prevent the algorithm from considering the black background as a relevant feature.

-3. SHAP (SHapley Additive exPlanations):
+3. **SHAP (SHapley Additive exPlanations):**
-   * Uses game theory to attribute the contribution of each pixel (or block of pixels) to the final probability of each class.
+    * Uses game theory (Partition/Black-box Explainer) to attribute the contribution of each pixel to the final probability.
-   * Bias Audit: It was fundamental to identify "Shortcut Learning", revealing that the model initially focused on the skull bone.
+    * **Bias Audit:** Fundamental to identify "Shortcut Learning", revealing initial reliance on skull bone features.
-   * Segmentation Validation: After implementing *Skull Stripping* via OpenCV (Contours + Erosion), SHAP confirmed that the model started to focus exclusively on the tumor mass and adjacent tissues.
+    * **Segmentation Validation:** Confirmed that *Skull Stripping* redirected model focus strictly to the tumor mass and adjacent tissues.

+### Quantitative XAI Metrics

+To mathematically evaluate and compare the quality of the generated explanations, the following metrics were computed for all XAI methods across sample batches:

+* **Gini Index (Sparsity / Concentration):** Measures how concentrated the explanation heatmaps are.
+Higher values indicate that the model relies on a compact, highly focused set of pixels rather than diffuse noise.
+* **AOPC (Area Over the Perturbation Curve / Faithfulness):** Quantifies how faithful the explanation is to the model's decision process by systematically masking top-ranked pixels (in $k$ steps) and measuring the drop in prediction probability.

 ## Training
 1. The dataset went through the segmentation pipeline before entering the network.